 ACT’s own research from the spring would indicate we can expect even greater declines for the class of 2021.
 In its May research and policy brief, ACT shared its predictions of the impact of remote learning on ACT performance.
 The table below summarizes the research on typical per-month gains for students in school versus out of school.

 Typically, an ACT composite score increases by 1.96 points over a school year and decreases by 0.43 points over the summer: a net gain of 1.53 points per year.
 By shifting two months of classroom instruction to typical summer losses (to reflect inconsistent approaches to remote learning in the spring), students would instead see a net gain of only 0.82 points per year.
 That’s likely to be exacerbated by the variety of experiences in school this fall; at this point, most students are still learning remotely to varying degrees of efficacy.
 This seemingly small decrease in ACT scores amounts to a sizable impact on overall student achievement across the country.

 Standardized tests like the ACT and SAT—and research on their predictive power—provide a context for correlating assessment data with high school GPA and readiness to perform and persist in college.
 SAT research boasts a strong correlation criterion: 0.53.
 In a year when measures of academic progress are more important than ever and we need to measure GPA against other reliable criteria, it’s important to track what data we can obtain to predict and combat declines in learning.

 With months of remote and/or hybrid learning ahead, we’ll be watching student achievement data closely to track how this trend develops.
 Most importantly, we’ll remain focused on combatting the problem of learning loss through a rigorous approach to skills-based instruction.

-Be well, Matthew Pietrafetta, Ph.D., Founder & CEO
+Matthew Pietrafetta, Ph.D., Founder & CEO